 Massachusetts Expected Levels of Performance

-The statistical adjustment model both contributes to expected levels of states' performance and adjusts the levels to reflect changes in states' economic conditions (e.g. unemployment rates and job losses or gains in particular industries) and participant characteristics (e.g. barriers to employment).
+The statistical adjustment model contributes to expected levels of states' performance and adjusts the levels to reflect changes in states' economic conditions (e.g. unemployment rates and job losses or gains in particular industries) and participant characteristics (e.g. barriers to employment).

 ACLS has not determined how to incorporate post-exit outcomes into the state accountability system.